 We go out of our way to make sure your shopping experience with us is one that you’ll tell your friends and family about.
 If you are not completely satisfied with your purchase, contact us immediately and we will do our best to come to resolution, together.

-Items which have been ordered specifically to fit your horse, such as collars, hames or other made to measure items, are not returnable unless we have made arrangements in advance.
+Items which have been ordered specifically to fit your horse, such as collars, hames, or other made to measure items, are not returnable.
 We are careful to verify sizes needed and request measurements so this is very seldom a problem.
-We frequently send items to fit.
-However we have had a few occasions where items were ordered against our advice and did not fit.
-We will not accept such items for a refund.
+We frequently send sample items to try and fit.
+However we have had a few occasions where items were ordered against our advice and did not fit; We will not accept such items for a refund.

 We guarantee our harness to fit and will work with you to make sure that happens.
 Generally harness is just right when it arrives but if there are any fit problems just let us know which parts need to be exchanged for another size.